-Students must meet with their dissertation committee by the 1st week in April of their 4th year, or up to a year later if in cohorts 2018-2020.
-For a 3-person dissertation committee, at least 2 faculty members must be present.
-For a 4-person dissertation committee, at least 3 faculty members must be present.
-Starting with the 2022 cohort, disbursement of funding for the summer of their 4th year is contingent on having this meeting.
+Students ideally meet with their dissertation committee by the 1st week in April of their 4th year.
+For a 3-person dissertation committee, at least 2 faculty members would be present.
+For a 4-person dissertation committee, at least 3 faculty members would be present.